 GeneCards Summary for MKL1 Gene

 MKL1 (Megakaryoblastic Leukemia (Translocation) 1) is a Protein Coding gene.
-Diseases associated with MKL1 include megakaryocytic leukemia and acute leukemia.
-Among its related pathways are RhoA signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region sequence-specific DNA binding.
+Diseases associated with MKL1 include megakaryoblastic acute myeloid leukemia with t(1;22)(p13;q13) and megakaryocytic leukemia.
+Among its related pathways are Cytoskeletal Signaling and NF-kappaB Signaling.
+GO annotations related to this gene include nucleic acid binding and actin binding.
 An important paralog of this gene is MKL2.

 UniProtKB/Swiss-Prot for MKL1 Gene